Landlords, Should You Allow Pets in Your Rental Property?

-- You may wish to approve dogs based on weight rather than breed.
+- You may choose to approve dogs based on weight rather than breed.
 For instance, some leases allow dogs only under twenty pounds.
-Add wording for approval on a case-by-case basis if that’s what you plan to do.
+You might also want to add wording for approval on a case-by-case basis.

 - Whether or not you require proof of spaying/neutering.

-- Stipulate that pet waste will be removed regularly and where it’s to be placed (for instance, in outside trash bins only).
+- Details on removal of pet waste.
+Stipulate that pet waste will be removed regularly and where it’s to be placed (for instance, in outside trash bins only).

 - Require proof of current vaccinations and that cats and dogs are microchipped and wear tags.

-- Behavior: that pets will be kept under control at all times or leashed when outside.
+- Behavior: that pets will be kept under control at all times or leashed when outside of a fenced yard.

-- No tethering of animals or left outside in a fenced yard in extreme temps or at night.
+- No animals allowed to be tethered or left outside, even in a fenced yard, in extreme temperatures or at night.